circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 A language image should be listed first under the `docker` key in your configuration, thus becoming the [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container){:target="_blank"} during execution.

-CircleCI maintains language images for the following languages:
+CircleCI maintains images for the languages below.

 - [Android](#android)
 - [Clojure](#clojure)